-The Vice President for Student Affairs serves as the Title IX Coordinator and oversees implementation of the University's Civil Rights policies.
+The Vice President of Student Affairs serves as the Title IX Coordinator and oversees implementation of the University's Civil Rights policies.
 The Title IX Coordinator acts with independence and authority free of conflicts of interest.
-To raise any concern involving a conflict of interest by the Title IX Coordinator, contact the University President, Dr. Mac Powell.
+To raise any concern involving a conflict of interest by the Title IX Coordinator, contact the University President, Harlan Patterson.